Our Mission: “Provide for and continuously improve the health, happiness and fortunes

 Cheryl Ulmer

-Vice President (Vonore)
+President (Vonore)

 Cheryl is a lifelong animal advocate, with over 25 years’ experience volunteering in non-profit dog and cat rescue.
 Her experience ranges from cleaning cages at rescue centers, providing adoption counseling, raising funds through off site events to serving as Board President.
 Cheryl spearheaded a major effort as Board President with the completion of a plan which laid the groundwork for a capital campaign to build an $8 million center.